CrowdTruth/CrowdTruth-core/tutorial/getting_started.md

 ## Example tasks

 Below you can find a collection of Jupyter Notebooks that show how to use the CrowdTruth package on different types of crowdsourcing tasks.
-Check also the tutorial slidecks for more explanations of the [task design](https://github.com/CrowdTruth/CrowdTruth-core/blob/master/tutorial/Part%20II_%20CrowdTruth%20Tutorial.pdf) & how to run the [CrowdTruth metrics](https://github.com/CrowdTruth/CrowdTruth-core/blob/master/tutorial/Part%20III_%20CrowdTruth%20Tutorial.pdf) in the python notebooks:
+Check also the [tutorial slidecks](http://crowdtruth.org/tutorial/) for more explanations of the [task design slides](https://github.com/CrowdTruth/CrowdTruth-core/blob/master/tutorial/Part%20II_%20CrowdTruth%20Tutorial.pdf) & how to run the [CrowdTruth metrics slides](https://github.com/CrowdTruth/CrowdTruth-core/blob/master/tutorial/Part%20III_%20CrowdTruth%20Tutorial.pdf) in the python notebooks:

 **Closed Tasks:** the crowd picks from a set of annotations that is known beforehand